 On March 23, 2010, former President Obama signed the "Patient Protection and Affordable Care Act" (P.L.
 111-148) (the "ACA") and on March 30, 2010, he signed the "Health Care and Education Reconciliation Act" (P.L.
 111-152), collectively commonly referred to as the "Healthcare Reform Law."
 The Healthcare Reform Law included a number of new rules regarding health insurance, the provision of healthcare, conditions to reimbursement for healthcare services provided to Medicare and Medicaid patients, and other healthcare policy reforms.
 Through the law-making process, substantial changes have been and continue to be made to the current system for paying for healthcare in the U.S., including changes made to extend medical benefits to certain Americans who lacked insurance coverage and to contain or reduce healthcare costs (such as by reducing or conditioning reimbursement amounts for healthcare services and drugs, and imposing additional taxes, fees, and rebate obligations on pharmaceutical and medical device companies).
 This legislation was one of the most comprehensive and significant reforms ever experienced by the U.S. in the healthcare industry and has significantly changed the way healthcare is financed by both governmental and private insurers.
-This legislation has impacted the scope of healthcare insurance and incentives for consumers and insurance companies, among others.
+This legislation has impacted the scope of healthcare insurance and insurance companies, among others.
 Additionally, the Healthcare Reform Law's provisions were designed to encourage providers to find cost savings in their clinical operations.
 Pharmaceuticals represent a significant portion of the cost of providing care.
-This environment has caused changes in the purchasing habits of consumers and providers and resulted in specific attention to the pricing negotiation, product selection and utilization review surrounding pharmaceuticals.
+This environment utilization review surrounding pharmaceuticals.
 This attention may result in our current commercial products, products we may commercialize or promote in the future, and our therapeutic candidates, being chosen less frequently or the pricing being substantially lowered.
 At this stage, it is difficult to estimate the full extent of the direct or indirect impact of the Healthcare Reform Law on us.